About Team Volunteer

 What is a hackathon?

 A chance to learn more about building things on the internet, writing code, and exploring careers in tech.
-Northland Hackathon will take place throughout the day, bringing together mentors and students around the state in a fully remote capacity.
+Northland Hackathon will take place throughout the day, bringing together mentors and students from around the state in a fully remote capacity.

 What programming do you have leading up to the event?